25 Retailers That Will Give You the Most Money for Your Old Stuff

 Advance Auto Parts

 Car and truck batteries are made with hazardous metals that can seep into the groundwater if they are not recycled.
 Fortunately, it’s a piece of cake to ditch yours without taking it to the landfill.
 Advance Auto Parts accepts all car batteries—even those you didn’t buy from them—for recycling, and you will receive a $10 gift card in exchange.
-If you’re surprised that you can recycle car batteries, you’ll definitely want to read about these other unexpected ways to recycle just about anything.

 So you couldn’t resist getting the latest and greatest iPhone upgrade.
 Never fear: Thanks to the Apple Trade In program, you can donate your old device in good conscience.
 Apple will give it to a good home if it’s in decent shape, or they will recycle it for free.
 As for you, count on a discount of up to $400 for that upgrade.
 The only catch?
 You have to use the discount that day.
 And if you have any of these 10 retro tech gadgets, they could be worth a lot of money.